 Which Breeds are Best for Service Dog Training?

-Traditionally, bigger dogs were a common choice for service dog training.
+Traditionally, bigger dogs were a common choice for service dog training from Sally said So in Greensboro NC.
 This includes breeds such as:

 - German Shepherds